liangshan/drill-ansible/README.md

 + ansible > 1.8

+## NOTICE

+This will disable passsword login after executed, please make sure the cloud can deploy your ssh key automatically when create a new server.

 ## Usage

 Change the IP address in `hosts` which want to deploy, then just run with your real username and password.